American Hairless Terrier

 • Cushing’s disease

-Terrier Traits
+Terrier Behavior Traits

-Since they may chase after small animals, so keep your dog in a fenced off area or on a lead when outdoors.
-These dogs are best suited for families with children, active singles and seniors with big yards.
+These dogs are very well suited for families with children, active singles and seniors with big yards.
 They also make excellent pets for animal lovers that suffer from various allergies.

 It is important that American Hairless Terrier puppies be socialized with humans and other animals at an early age.
 In rare cases they can sometimes be reserved with strangers and early socialization is important to ensure that they lead to consistent behavior later on.